bluething/reactive-spring-code/reactor/README.md

 The recommendation is use `Publisher<T>` as an argument and return a `Flux<T>` or `Mono<T>`.
 Our client decide what kind of data given.

+The best part of reactive programming is that it gives us one kinda "stuff", a uniform interface for dealing with asynchronous streams in an asynchronous world.
+The challenge is how to adapt the real world's asynchronous events into the requisite `Publisher<T>` interface.
+- How do you take events from a Spring Integration inbound adapter and turn it into stream?
+- How do you take data emitted from an existing threaded application and process them as a reactive stream?

 ### Read more

 [reactive-streams-jvm](https://github.com/reactive-streams/reactive-streams-jvm)